specklesystems/speckle-docs/user/archicad.md

 #### Into Archicad

-To receive data into Archicad, simply select a stream and click receive!
+To receive data into Archicad, simply select a project and click receive!
 Note that receiving into Archicad is currently not well supported.
 This is still an alpha and thus very work in progress!

 Feel free to drop suggestions and ideas about how you would like to use this connector on the [forum](https://speckle.community/) to help guide the development of this connector 🚀